 It’s that time again when we need to start looking at back-to-school costs which are rising each year for families.
 The annual cost of primary school education is estimated to be €766 per child per annum, while in secondary school this increases to €1,629.
 This rises to over €8,200 in the college years.

-By using a savings plan you can maximise the Gift Tax saving for a child, by legally assigning the plan to the child, thereby making full use of the annual Gift Tax exemption limit of €3,000 from any individual (€6,000 from a married couple).
+By using an education savings plan you can maximise the Gift Tax saving for a child, by legally assigning the plan to the child, thereby making full use of the annual Gift Tax exemption limit of €3,000 from any individual (€6,000 from a married couple).
 Provided you stay within the Small Gifts Exemption limit, the child will not incur any Gift Tax or have their threshold reduced, either when you make the contributions or when the plan is encashed.

 By starting a long term savings plan you are giving yourself peace of mind that there will be funds available to help your child to further their studies if they so wish.
 You will also have full control over the investment and can dictate what level of risk, if any, you wish to take.
 As unforeseen events can happen you will have the flexibility to vary your payments during the term.